-Key audit matters identified as valuation, ownership and existence of investments; valuation of unquoted investments; completeness accuracy of related party transactions disclosure; and investment trust status.
-Revenue recognition and management override of controls are always regarded as audit risks.
+Key audit matters identified as valuation, ownership and existence of investments; valuation of unquoted investments; completeness and accuracy of related party transactions disclosure; and investment trust status.
+Revenue recognition and management override of controls are always deemed risks in our audit.